philj0st/oshimai/readme.md

 - [x] revamp player datastructure to support multiple players
 - [x] circles on canvas
 - [x] decrease momentum over time
+- [] either fake orientation laggin behind momentum one degree at a frame or implement real angular motion :boat:
 - [] have player orientation/rotation figured out. (rotate vectors before applying them)
 - [] revamp movement with rotation
 - [] use rounded values so rotateVecByDeg([1,0], 90) doesn't result in [6.123233995736766e-17, 1]. - or find another datastructure that is more performant.